tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 script is being executed, and then passes up the message hierarchy as normal.

-Like a built-in command, a custom command is an instruction to LiveCode to do something.
+Like a built-in command, a custom command is an instruction to do something.
 You can include parameters with a custom command by passing them after the name:

 	checkForConnection "ftp://ftp.example.org"